 Whether you're new to retail, or an old-hand, the market's always evolving, and new challenges are always emerging.
 It's a great idea to keep up with what's going on in the market by reading industry publications (such as NZ Retail magazine and theregister.co.nz); keeping a close eye on what your competitors are up to; and networking with, and learning from others.

 There are more networking and learning opportunities than you might think.
-Your local Chamber of Commerce or Business Association might host events; and Retail NZ has just launched a series of workshops that will be held throughout the country over 2018 to help retailers stay at the top of their game.
-The workshops will be held right around the country and, our expert facilitators will cover everything from retail planning and strategy; products; merchandising; selling; employee training and engagement; the legal essentials you need to know; HR issues; and social media.
+Your local Chamber of Commerce or Business Association might host events; and Retail NZ has a series of workshops that are held throughout the country, to help retailers stay at the top of their game.
+Our expert facilitators cover everything from retail planning and strategy; products; merchandising; selling; employee training and engagement; the legal essentials you need to know; HR issues; and social media.